 Productivity is not about what you do; it’s about HOW you do it.

 Yes, it is the key marker of the Hybrid Model.
 To have fun, embrace change and flexibility.
 Initiate Friday activities in the office to motivate people.
 Take coffee breaks and talk about weekend plans and activities.

 Even recommend courses based on people’s choices.
 The reason we’re adopting the Hybrid Model is to experience the best of both worlds!
 Working from home and the office become something to look forward to.

 The change may seem daunting.
-But being a crucial step towards creating an opportunity for organizations to build new workplace cultures, the Hybrid Model not only paves the way to employees’ greater fulfillment but also better business growth and results.
+But being a crucial step towards creating an opportunity for organizations to build new workplace cultures, the Hybrid workplace Model paves not only the way to employees’ greater fulfillment but also better business growth and results.

-To ease the transition, we recommend that you do thorough research and surveys within the organization, build a system and automate processes that don’t necessarily need manual intervention.
-Apps like Quixy, Asana help achieve the simplest and the most complex workflows into quick, easy processes and lead to higher productivity within the organization.
+To ease the transition, we recommend that you do thorough research and surveys within the organization, build a system, and automate processes that don’t necessarily need manual intervention.
+Apps like Quixy and Asana help achieve the simplest and the most complex workflows into quick, easy processes and lead to higher productivity within the organization.